Communities in Schools meeting needs of at-risk students

 “It’s not programs that are transforming young people’s lives, it’s relationships,” Milliken said of the program.
 “A great program simply creates the environment for healthy relationships to form between adults and children.
 Young people thrive when adults care about them on a one-to-one level, and when they also have a sense of belonging to a caring community.”

-Communities In Schools (CIS) is specifically designed to bring community resources into the school directly to at-risk students in an effort to remove both academic and non-academic barriers that may keep them from attending school.
+Communities in Schools is specifically designed to bring community resources into the school directly to at-risk students in an effort to remove both academic and non-academic barriers that may keep them from attending school.

 The community resources may address basics such as food and clothing, or provide counseling services, encourage family engagement, enhance life skills, and/or meet physical health needs.